liamg/traitor/README.md

 # Traitor

-Local Unix privilege escalation made simple.
+Linux privilege escalation made easy.

-Packages up a bunch of methods to exploit local vulnerabilities and misconfigurations (including all of GTFOBins) in order to gain a root shell.
+Packages up a bunch of methods to exploit local misconfigurations/vulns (including all of GTFOBins) in order to gain a root shell.

 ## Usage